soundwaverohit/HybridQuantumClassicalEncoder-MolecularSystems/README.md

 - Have the hamiltonian to find the correct ground state with the correct parameters and the quantum encoder version to find the difference

+## Repo Information
+- The classical encoder, quantum circuit, and decoder are outlined in the files
+- The learning.py file contains the training loop to run the hybrid model
+- The auto_encoder_notebook will contain the pipeline experimentation before the changes are made to the above files

 ## Proposed packages for pipeline:
 - Qiskit for Quantum Circuits
 - Pytorch for the Neural Networks